Michael Carter-Williams: 2013–14 season: Rookie of the Year

 Carter-Williams was named the Eastern Conference Rookie of the Month for games played in October and November 2013.
 He led all rookies in scoring (17.2 ppg), assists (7.3 apg), steals (2.92 spg) and minutes (36.2 mpg) over this stretch.
 He was again named Eastern Conference Rookie of the Month for games of January 2014.
 During January he led all rookies in scoring (16.5 ppg), and ranked second in rebounding (5.6 rpg), assists (5.6 apg) and minutes (33.3 mpg).
 During the month of February, Carter-Williams participated in the BBVA Rising Stars Challenge and the Taco Bell Skills Challenge.

 On March 10, 2014, Carter-Williams recorded his second career triple-double with 23 points, 10 assists, and 13 rebounds in a 123–110 loss to the New York Knicks.
 He became the first rookie in 76ers franchise history to record two triple doubles in a season.
 Carter-Williams was again named the Eastern Conference Rookie of the month for March 2014.
 He is the first rookie in 76ers franchise history to be named conference rookie of the month three times.
 On April 14, 2014, Carter-Williams recorded 21 points and a career high 14 rebounds.
 The 14 rebounds were the most recorded by a point guard in the 2013–14 NBA season.

 Carter-Williams finished his rookie season with averages of 16.7 ppg, 6.2 rpg, and 6.3 apg.
-At the time, he was one of only three players in NBA history to average 16 points, 6 rebounds and 6 assists in a rookie season, the other players being Oscar Robertson and Magic Johnson, though Luka Dončić has also achieved it.
+At the time, he was one of only three players in NBA history to average 16 points, 6 rebounds and 6 assists in a rookie season, the other players being Oscar Robertson and Magic Johnson, though Luka Dončić later achieved it.
 On May 5, 2014, he was named the 2014 NBA Rookie of the Year, becoming the first rookie drafted 10th or later to win the award since Mark Jackson in 1987.